okta/okta.github.io/_source/_posts/2018-01-11-how-the-eu-cookie-law-affects-authentication.md

 The problem is that **HTML local storage is not a safe place to store sensitive information like a user’s session data**.
-HTML local storage is designed to be accessible to client-side Javascript code, which puts you at risk for [cross-site scripting attacks](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)) (XSS) which just so happen to be one of the most common attacks
+HTML local storage is designed to be accessible to client-side JavaScript code, which puts you at risk for [cross-site scripting attacks](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)) (XSS) which just so happen to be one of the most common attacks